Persia, the Magic Fairy

-Plot summary
+Story

-11-year old Persia is an energetic, caring, loyal and happy young girl who has grown up alongside the animals on the Serengeti plains of Africa wearing only a leopard skin.
+11-year old Persia is an energetic, caring, loyal and happy young girl who has grown up alongside the animals on the Serengeti plains of Africa.
+She is wearing only a leopard skin during her stay there.
 Twins Riki and Gaku Muroi and their grandfather, Gōken, bring Persia to Japan with them in Minato-machi (lit.
 Port Town), where she lives with a couple who own a grocery store.

-During an incident during the return flight to Japan, Persia finds herself in the "Lovely Dream", the land where dreams are born and grow.
+Because of an incident during the return flight to Japan, Persia finds herself in the "Lovely Dream", the land where dreams are born and grow.
 It is a wintry place, and dreams cannot get out.
 The Fairy Queen appears before Persia in the form of a butterfly, and explains that the Lovely Dream is in danger, requesting Persia's help.
 She gives Persia a magical golden headband with a star which reacts to the word "Papurikko".
 With it, Persia can conjure a magic baton which bridges her world and Lovely Dream, as well as transform into an older self by saying "Perukko Raburin Kurukuru Rinkuru".

-She is sent with three kappa back into the regular world with the mission of collecting love energy to thaw the frozen Lovely Dream.
+Persia is sent with three kappa back into the regular world with the mission of collecting love energy to thaw the frozen Lovely Dream.